GFER

 Growth factor, augmenter of liver regeneration (ERV1 homolog, S. cerevisiae), also known as GFER, or Hepatopoietin is a protein which in humans is encoded by the GFER gene.
 This gene is also known as essential for respiration and vegatative growth, augmenter of liver regeneration, and growth factor of Erv1-like/Hepatic regenerative stimulation substance.

 Structure

 The GFER gene is located on the p arm of chromosome 16 at position 13.3 and it spans 3,600 base pairs.
 The GFER gene produces a 15.4 kDa protein composed of 130 amino acids.
 The structure of the protein is a homodimer which has been found to be fairly similar to the scERV1 protein of yeast.

 Genomics

 The gene resides on chromosome 16 in the interval containing the locus for polycystic kidney disease (PKD1).
 The putative gene product is 42% similar to the scERV1 protein of yeast.
-The human gene has three exons: the first encodes a 5' untranslated region and the first part of the protein; the second encodes the bulk of the protein; and the third the remainder.